The cost of hiring a marketing agency

 be human in social media marketing

 If your marketing efforts are hit or miss, you may have decided that certain strategies don’t work for your business.
 Unless you’re tracking analytics on every marketing strategy, you’ll never know what is truly making a difference.
 You’re missing opportunities to gather information from your audience without analytics.
-Marketers test, track, and analyze campaign results to determine what works and what doesn’t.
+When hiring a marketing agency, you’re paying for testing, tracking, and optimizing to determine what works and what doesn’t.

 Your marketing team doesn’t have the expertise